Click Here To Join Our Telegram Channel for FREE daily tutorials!

 #2: Undo seat belts

-According to Professor Dr Gordon Geisbrecht — who specializes in cold water immersion — once the car has crashed in water, the first thing you need to do is undo your seat belt and then unbuckle the kids.
+According to Professor Dr. Gordon Geisbrecht — who specializes in cold water immersion — once the car has crashed in water, the first thing you need to do is undo your seat belt and then unbuckle the kids.
 Start with the oldest child, who can then help others.

 You may have heard the exact opposite thing: that you should leave your seat belt on, so you can control your moves better and not get pushed away from the window when the water starts rushing in.

-However, a stuck seat belt will prevent you from making a quick escape and, as I said before, every second matters.
+However, a stuck seat belt will prevent you from making a quick escape and, as I said before, every second matter.
 If you get pushed away from the window, the adrenaline will force you to make an extra effort to get back on the track.
 But if you’re dealing with a seat belt that you can’t get to open, your chances of survival plummet close to zero.

 #3: Open the window as soon as you hit the water